Health Care for the Homeless Day

 - Accessibility for people without homes requires additional effort for health centers.
 Dispossessed people are often reluctant to seek services in a system that has failed to meet their needs, and competition to have all their needs met can keep them away from clinic doors.
 Many HCH projects take care directly to the streets and shelters, actively seeking out the most vulnerable of our neighbors.

 - Quality care for people who are unstably housed is attainable.
 Good clinical practices like patient self-determined goal setting, motivational interviewing, and trauma-informed approaches are generating outcomes on a par with or better than the outcomes of other populations on measures like hypertension control.

-- Comprehensive care is possible in HCH because a multitude of actors collaborate with those inside the medical exam room to address the needs of the whole person, including mental health, substance abuse and social needs.
-Many HCH projects are also involved in innovative treatment models, such as patient centered medical homes, permanent supportive housing, and medical respite care programs; which have the potential to lower system wide costs and improve the health and stability of homeless persons.
+- Comprehensive care is possible in HCH because a multitude of actors collaborates with those inside the medical exam room to address the needs of the whole person, including mental health, substance abuse, and social needs.
+Many HCH projects are also involved in innovative treatment models, such as patient-centered medical homes, permanent supportive housing, and medical respite care programs; which have the potential to lower system-wide costs and improve the health and stability of homeless persons.

-Email email@example.com to to tell us how you are celebrating and we will feature you here!
+Email the Consumer Engagement Manager to tell us how you are celebrating and we will feature you here!